-The CL Resin is based on an extraction system that is selective for soft cations such as platinum, palladium, mercury, gold and silver and is mainly used for the separation of chloride and iodide, especially in the context of Cl-36 and I-129 analysis, and the removal of radioiodine from effluents.
+The CL Resin is based on an extraction system that is selective for platinum group metals, gold and silver and is mainly used for the separation of chloride and iodide, especially in the context of CI-36 and I-129 analysis, and the removal of radioiodine from effluents.

-The selectivity for halides is introduced by loading the resin with Ag+ allowing good selectivity for anions, especially halides, forming sparsely soluble or insoluble Ag complexes.
-Since the resin retains Ag+ over a wide range of pH values it also allows loading chloride and iodide from various conditions (slightly alkaline to strongly acidic), ideally under reducing conditions to ensure their presence as halides.
+The selectivity for halides is introduced by loading the resin with $Ag^+$ allowing good selectivity for anions, especially halides, forming sparsely soluble or insoluble Ag complexes.
+Since the resin retains $Ag^+$ over a wide range of pH values it also allows loading chloride and iodide from various conditions (slightly alkaline to strongly acidic), ideally under reducing conditions to ensure their presence as halides.